In China, a battle for public opinion over Ukraine pits facts against propaganda

 “The driving narrative or motivation to believe in pro-Russian disinformation is quite simple.
 If we don’t support Russia, NATO will eventually threaten China,” said Fang Kecheng, assistant professor at the School of Journalism and Communication at City University of Hong Kong.
 “It’s a flawed and misleading narrative, but it’s easy to go viral and be accepted.”

 As the crisis drags on, more attempts are being made to break through nationalist outlets’ monopoly on information.
-After the invasion of Ukraine began, Chu Yang, 36, a journalism master’s student in Prague who worked in China, posted a reference list for “real news” including links to independent news outlets and sources for cross-checking information like Ukrainian President Volodymyr Zelensky’s Telegram channel or updates from the British Ministry of Defense.
+After the invasion of Ukraine began, Chu Yang, 36, a journalism master’s student in Prague who worked in China, posted a reference list for “real news” including links to independent news outlets and sources for cross-checking information like Ukrainian President Volodymyr Zelensky’s Telegram channel or updates from the British Defense Ministry.

 “Seeing friends post fake news disseminated by Russia made me want to recommend more reliable sources of information,” Chu said.
 “The bias of domestic mainstream media is very obvious.”